dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 One of the concerns with modeling this data is the distirbution of correct vs. incorrect student responses.
 The correct vs. incorrect can also be though of as the relative difficlty of the questiosns and the tests in general for it's students.
 The higher the ratio of incorrect to correct, the more difficult the test is compared to a test with a higher correct percentage.
-It was observed that avererage test ratios of 2/3 correct to incorrect (or vice versa) did not make a difference from randomly balanced data.
+It was observed that avererage test ratios of 2/3 correct to incorrect (or vice versa) performed better than a randomly balanced data set based on selecting equal numbers.
+This is likely becuase of the small dataset to start with.
+Every datapoint is critical.
 The SEB dataset had the reverse percentages to the SAG dataset but the results for accuracy were about the same.

-The lack of balance may be important since the best model results are not that much beter than simply defaulting to the more frequent answer on these datasets.
-We creating a randomly drawn set of answers that balanced the set without regard to the underlying questions, the results were much worse.
-This suggests something more is going on.

 Since the SAG dataset has a very large number of questions with a decent count of results for each question, some analysis at the question level is possible.
 When this was done it becomes evident that the difficulty of questions varied greatly.
 Looking at the quality of predictions both from an accuracy and precision point of view shows a strong correlation between the difficulty of the question and the accuracy of the prediction.
+The easier the question the better the prediction.
 This could be interpreted as harder questions results in more random or inchorent answers which are harder to predict.
 This also impacts the quantity of correct results.
 When there are very few examples of correct answers on difficult questions it is not surprising that predictability for these would suffer.

 The conclusion is that tests with very imbalanced difficulty of questions are a likely be a problem for deep learning models.
-This should be further explored to see there is a way to adjust for the question level imbalance but still model the entire test.
-Alternatively, this could be a means of eliminating questions from autograding when there are insuficient correct answers.
+This should be further explored to see if there is a way to adjust for the question level imbalance but still model the entire test.
+Alternatively, we could use this information asa means of eliminating questions from autograding when there are insuficient correct answers.

 **Percentage of correct v.s. incorrect by Question**